Replicable-MARL/MARLlib/README.md

 What **MARLlib** brings to MARL community:

 - MARLlib unifies diverse algorithm pipeline with agent-level distributed dataflow.
-- MARLlib supports all task modes
+- MARLlib supports all task modes: cooperative, collaborative, competitive, and mixed.
 - MARLlib unifies multi-agent environment interfaces with a new interface following Gym standard.
 - MARLlib provides flexible and customizable parameter sharing strategies.